 If the sequencer is playing back, the Start/Stop LED will now start to flash, and the text "NEXT:" will show right above the new presets name, awaiting track 1 to reach its start/end step.
-As soon as this happens, Tiny LD will switch to the newly selected preset, the Start/Stop LED will stop flashing, and "NEXT:" will dissapear.
+As soon as this happens, Tiny LD will switch to the newly selected preset, the Start/Stop LED will stop flashing, and "NEXT:" will disappear.
+It is also possible to immediately switch to the next preset, by pushing the Play button, while it is flashing.